 - Organisational development

 - Best use of assets

 - Technology

-Create value processes
+- Creating value processes

 It aims to put the customer at the heart of everything the Council does, understanding their needs, wants and preferences.
-One Council will also define how the Council will need to work in the future to meet those changing demands and to work in an effective and efficient way.
+One Council defines how the Council will need to work in the future to meet those changing demands and to work in an effective and efficient way.